 Your partner is aware they have a disability and the last thing they want is for you to remind them of it by being too condescending about it.
 Don’t humiliate them by actively reminding them of things they CAN’T do.
 Respect their pride, at all cost.

 Emotional Support Is of Essence

 Being in a relationship with a disabled person is not only about the practical ways you can help them – it’s about emotional support, too.
-Be aware your partner is likely to get fragile from time to time, simply because they’ve been through a lot during their lives; so, be kind and compassionate and sometimes tolerant to their emotional reactions.
+Be aware your partner is likely to get fragile from time to time, simply because they’ve been through a lot.
+So – be kind and compassionate and sometimes tolerant of their emotional reactions.
 Healthy emotional support and care go a long way (with both the disabled and those without a disability), so make sure you are there for your partner.
 Support them, defend their honor, talk to them if they need it, make them laugh… be their rock.

 Don’t Be Overly Positive

 Any type of forced behavior is obvious – to your partner and everyone around you.
 If you are constantly in a super positive mood, your partner will know you are faking it, and feel offended.
 Instead – to make the atmosphere great – just… be.
-Don’t be afraid to show your partner you had a bad day at work, a fight with your friend, a happy moment with your mom, etc. Live life, and you’ll be okay.
+Don’t be afraid to show your partner you had a bad day at work, a fight with your friend, a happy moment with your mom, etc. Live life normally, let your partner be a part of it, and you’ll be okay.

 AC MedTran is your go-to non emergency transportation provider that’ll help you and your loved one live an easier everyday in terms of transportation necessities.
 With a fully trained staff, wheelchair accessible vehicles, and all the assistance you may need, you’ll want to book us again.
 Call 630.568.3850 to book a car service you need!